 Dr. Bini began manufacturing radios in 1940 from his first factory in Milan, Italy.
-He later moved on to television sets, before making guitar amplifiers, which led to his major seller: The Binson 3°.
-Over the years Binson made many different items from mixers to reverbs, to microphones and PA speakers.
-They even made an organ called the Binsonett (although it’s hard to find much information on them other than a few pictures).
+He later moved on to television sets before making guitar amplifiers, which led to his major seller: The Binson 3°.
+Over the years, Binson made many different items, from mixers to reverbs, to microphones and PA speakers.
+They even made an organ called the Binsonett (although it’s hard to find much information on them besides a few pictures).
 Most of these products are difficult to find today, especially if you live in the United States.
 Without a doubt, they are most famous for their Echorec delay units.
 During a time when studio effects were limited to tape delays, plate, and room reverb, Echorecs used a new technology developed by the founder, Dr. Bini, and the principal engineer, Mr. Scarano Gaetano.
-The two undertook a massive research effort to find a better medium of storing delay signals than magnetic tape.
+The two undertook a massive research effort to find a better medium for storing delay signals than magnetic tape.
 The result was the Echorec delay unit and their memory disc technology.

-The unique memory disc technology was the main contributing factor to the lush delays these units were capable of, but you can also attribute some of that to the preamp and internal electronics.
+The unique memory disc technology was the main contributing factor to the lush delays these units were capable of.
+Still, you can also attribute some of that to the preamp and internal electronics.
 These units were so well-made that just running it through the preamp without the delay engaged would enhance the tone of the guitar.

 Echorecs were extremely expensive, some costing as much as a Fender Strat and more than an AC30.
 Think about that… You could either buy a new Fender Stratocaster or a Baby Binson, that’s how expensive these units were.